-I have worked on five podcasts.
-Two of these podcasts focused on horror stories (Wicked Library, The Lift), one based on mythology around the world (The Legends, Myths, and Whiskey Podcast), one based on true crime (True Crime Fan Club (Podcast)), and the other based on factual knowledge (Entwined (Podcast))
+I have worked on six podcasts.
+Two of these podcasts focused on horror stories (Wicked Library, The Lift), one based on mythology around the world (The Legends, Myths, and Whiskey Podcast), one on true crime (True Crime Fan Club (Podcast)), and two on factual & historical knowledge (Entwined (Podcast), History of Europe (Podcast)).

 Working in podcasts brought its own host of challenges which I didn’t expect.
 The majority of which came down to scheduling.
 With episodes being brought out every fortnight (or even more frequently), the time that can be spent creating the music is dramatically reduced.
 For every Episode created within a fortnight: